 I only meet a few people.
 The path becomes more demanding and the jungle thicker.
 Soon I reach a junction to the sixth level.
 This waterfall is also not particularly spectacular due to the drought in spring.
 Nonetheless, the remote place offers a real jungle feeling with its green backdrop, the splashing water, and the sounds of the animals.

 If you’re looking for a travel guide to Thailand, check out this book.
-I personally like this travel guide series very much.
 The authors give travel tips especially for individual and low-budget travelers.
 In addition, not only the popular sights are described, but also less well-known places are mentioned.
 This has enabled me to discover great travel destinations that I would not have found without these books.

 The last part of the hike is tough because it’s another 100 meters uphill.
 I don’t meet any more tourists this morning and excitedly walk to the seventh level of the river.
 A small pool awaits me, the clear water of which shimmers turquoise in the sun.
 Small fish swim excitedly on the edge when they see me on the bank.
 I don’t have any swimwear with me, but I go into the inviting water.
 Immediately I take a refreshing shower under the cold waterfall that falls over a rock into the pool in front of a cave.
 The climb was more than worth it, because where do you have such a shower all to yourself?
 Apart from the small fish, of course, which, as soon as I stand still, immediately start nibbling on me.